Missed 83(b) Deadline: Potential Remedies

 More importantly, you avoid that mounting tax liability each future period as the stock vests.
 You’ve paid your taxes already on the entire grant up front.
 As the startup increases in value over time, you avoid paying ongoing tax on that appreciation.

-Missing the 83(b) deadline means you lose the huge tax benefits of electing early taxation.
+Missing the 83(b) filing deadline or trying to make a late 83(b) election means you lose the huge tax benefits of electing early taxation.
 You take on potentially significant tax bills year after year as the stock vests that could exceed what you paid up front.
-It’s always best to consult legal and tax experts, but generally it’s in your interest not to miss this 30-day window.

 Potential Remedies for a Missed 83(b) Deadline

-Examine the specifics of the stock grant.
-Read the fine print closely – the shares may not have actually been issued yet if a condition wasn’t met.
-For example, if the employee failed to pay the nominal purchase price or the board delayed its approval.
-If so, one could argue the stock grant’s clock did not start.
-Reissuing the shares now would open a new 30-day window to file the 83(b) election using the stock’s current value.
+• Examine the specifics of the stock grant.
+Read the fine print closely.
+The shares may not have actually been issued yet if a condition wasn’t met.
+For example, the employee may not have paid the nominal purchase price, or the board may have delayed its approval.

-Return unvested shares for an equivalent new grant set at current fair market value presents another choice.
-Though terminating future liability, the higher present price ensures lost profits.
+• Return unvested shares for an equivalent new grant.
+Handing back unvested shares in exchange for a new grant at current fair market value is another choice.Though it terminates future liability, the higher present price ensures lost profits.
 Handling requires care to avoid illegality.
 Appearances on funding documents mandate explanation.
 Advisers question effectiveness as IRS or courts may not accept the process.

-It is important to note that as long as the employee owns the stock, the vesting restrictions remain in effect.
 The company can also add contractual obligations, requiring the employee to pay a penalty equal to the fair market value of stock that would have been forfeited if they left the company before all vesting conditions were met.
 This discourages the employee from transferring the stock and then leaving.
-Timing this fix with a rigorous Section 409A valuation may significantly reduce the overall tax burden.

-While the costs of missing an 83(b) deadline are real, considering the grant details carefully and creatively may sometimes provide relief.
+While the costs of missing an 83(b) filing deadline are real, considering the grant details carefully and creatively may sometimes provide relief.
 The key is understanding all options and consequences before determining the best path forward.
-Above all, obtain expert guidance immediately rather than act alone in the wake of a missed deadline.

-How can Eton help?
+How Can Eton Help?

 Navigating the intricacies of stock options and 83(b) elections can be challenging.